2015 First Book Award

 Manuscripts must be:

-• a minimum of 48 pages and a maximum of 80 pages. no cover letter needed.
+• A minimum of 48 pages and a maximum of 90 pages. no cover letter needed.

-• anonymous (do not include your name or acknowledgments anywhere in the manuscript)
+• Anonymous (do not include your name anywhere on the manuscript)

-• original poetry written by applicant (translations are
+• Original poetry written by applicant (translations are not eligible)

 For more information email us or call 520-327-2127.

 We endorse and agree to comply with the following statement released by the Council of Literary Magazines and Presses:

 CLMP’s community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to:

 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors;